Inference for multiple treatment effects using confounder importance learning: Computational Methodology

 \subsection{Confounder importance learning via marginal likelihood}

-Our main computational contribution is a strategy to learn the hyperparameter $\btheta$, which plays a critical role by determining prior inclusion probabilities.
-We devised an empirical Bayes approach maximizing the marginal likelihood, with
+Our main computational contribution is a strategy to learn the hyper-parameter $\btheta$, which plays a critical role by determining prior inclusion probabilities.
+Below we devise an empirical Bayes approach and a variational approximation thereof.

-where the right-hand side follows easily, denoting by $p_{u}(\bdelta, \bgamma \mid \by)$ the posterior probabilities under a uniform model prior $p_{u}(\bdelta, \bgamma) \propto 1$.
-The use of empirical Bayes for hyperparameter learning in variable selection has been well-studied, see \cite{George00, Scott10, petrone:2014}.

-The main challenge is that one must evaluate the costly sum in \eqref{eq:marglik1} for each value of $\btheta$ considered by an optimization algorithm.
-Note that $p(\by \mid \bgamma,\bdelta)$ does not depend on $\btheta$, and hence can be re-used to evaluate \eqref{eq:marglik1} for any number of $\btheta$ values.
-In fact, by Proposition \ref{prop:one} below, this provides grounds to use stochastic gradient methodology to maximize \eqref{eq:marglik1}. \begin{prop} If $p(\by \mid \bgamma, \bdelta, \btheta) = p(\by \mid \bgamma, \bdelta)$, then